lbenezra-FA/dbt-meta-testing/README.md

 > **_New in Version 0.3.3_**

-The keys of the config are evaluated against both data and schema tests (including any custom tests) using the [re.fullmatch](https://docs.python.org/3/library/re.html#re.fullmatch) function.
+The keys of the config are evaluated against both data and schema tests (including any custom test names) using the [re.fullmatch](https://docs.python.org/3/library/re.html#re.fullmatch) function.

-Therefore, any test restriction which can be expressed in regex can  be evaluated.
+Therefore, any test restriction which can be expressed in regex can be evaluated, and tested for.

 For example:
 ```yaml